adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 ###### Example 5:
 In this example two Multiple Sub lookups are applied to the same input.
-The rule below means: in lookup `REORDER_CHAIN` the sequence “ka ka.pas_cakra.ns” is first substituted by “ka” and then a second lookup subsitutes the remaining “ka” by the sequence “ka.pas_cakra ka”.
+The rule below means: in lookup `REORDER_CHAIN` the sequence “ka ka.pas_cakra.ns” is first substituted by “ka” and then a second lookup substitutes the remaining “ka” by the sequence “ka.pas_cakra ka”.

 ```fea
 lookup REMOVE_CAKRA {